LuRsT/pendium/README.md

 By default it should read the files from the wiki dir inside the pendium directory, change the directory in the config file or symlink your own dir.

 Note: Pendium was hacked in python 2.7, so use the appropriate command to run it e.g. in arch linux it's 'python2'
+Note2: You can run Pendium from anyplace besides the project dir BUT you have to provide WIKI\_DIR your wiki's absolute path. ( remember that Git plugin needs the correct basepath too)

 ### Roadmap